 She’s not alone in her experiences.
 A quick search online will show you an impressive amount of people expressing gratitude for the positive effects that cannabis extracts have brought them and their pets.

-So what’s next in CBD for pets?
+So, what’s next for CBD for pets?

 So should I buy CBD for my pet?

 As many of you know, CBD companies are unable to make medical claims about products or CBD in general.
-However we encourage everyone to go out, do their own research and decide what works best for them.
+However, we encourage everyone to go out, do their own research and decide what works best for them.

 At Endoca, we stock a wide range of CBD products and have many people in our community using our extracts alone for their animals.
 But perhaps you don’t have a sick fur baby, and maybe you’re more interested in the potential long term benefits of giving them a little bit of CBD a day to keep the doctor away?
 Then why not try your hand at making your own CBD treats?
 Check out the recipe below, tweaked from Rosanna Pansino, and let us know what you think if you decide to try it!

-Peanut butter, honey and CBD dog treats
+CBD honey and peanut butter dog treats

 - 2.5 cups of flour of your choice (depending if your dog has allergies)